tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 For the upcoming day or two "UKV" is probably the best forecast model available to us in the UK.
 As such it is already an important resource for planning any cross-country task.
 However, it is inconvenient that the soaring specific parameters are not immediately available as they are on the soaring forecast sites (RASP, SkySight, TopMeteo etc.).
 Personally, I always check the soaring forecasts against UKV and if they significantly disagree then this is a good indication that they are not to be trusted.
 If they do agree, then, of course they do provide a better user experience.
 But the soaring forecasts all have their problems.
 I shall take the case of RASP because...

-1. The forecast analysis and range of parameters it presents are sound and well documented.
+1. The forecast analysis and range of parameters that it presents are sound and well documented.
 2. Its author, Dr. John W. (Jack) Glendening (reference 1), has been open about the origin of the parameters that are presented.
-3. Experience suggests that, on days where the models (including GFS) are largely in agreement and there is not much spreadout, it is still probably as good as anything we have.
+3. Experience suggests that, on days where the models (including GFS) are largely in agreement and there is not much spreadout / over-development, it is still probably as good as anything we have.

 However RASP does have some serious issues...

 1. It still uses GFS and only GFS which is no longer the best forecast available for the UK
 2. It is updated infrequently.
 Usually even in the morning we see a forecast for the current day that is already 12 hours old.
 3. It does not deal with cloud amounts very well.
-There are a significant number of days in the year when it predicts virtually no cloud cover and hence good (5*) conditions over large areas at variance with all other models / forecasting sites.
+There are a significant number of days in the year when it predicts virtually no cloud cover and hence good (5*) conditions over large areas at variance with all other models / forecasting sites and with reality.

 So the motivation to develop a plugin for Windy.com is simple.
 To make the RASP parameters available within Windy.com using the data from "UKV" or any of the other models that are available.